tksh164/winsock-lab/README.md

-﻿# About this project
+﻿# UdpSendRecv

-This project is sample code of the sendto function and the recvfrom function of Winsock.
+This is sample code of the sendto() and recvfrom() functions of Winsock.